ironcrafter54/spotdl-web/README.md

 # spotDL Web
-(this readme was made by claude take it with a grain of salt,) A web-based interface for [spotDL](https://github.com/spotDL/spotify-downloader) that allows you to download music from Spotify, YouTube, and other platforms through a clean, real-time web interface.
+(This readme was made by claude, so take it with a grain of salt,) A web-based interface for [spotDL](https://github.com/spotDL/spotify-downloader) that allows you to download music from Spotify, YouTube, and other platforms through a clean, real-time web interface.
 The application also supports automatic playlist integration with Navidrome media servers.

 ## Features